cjfrisz/tools.cps/README.md

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Chris Frisz

-Distributed under the Eclipse Public License, the same as Clojure.
+Licensed under the EPL (see the file epl.html)